YooZiiX/CarRent/README.md

 I achieved this thanks to a <b>well-organized project</b> and used the principles of <b>clean code writing</b>.

 The next functionalities to be implemented are <b>User authentification</b>, <b>Rental system</b>, etc.

+## Various pages

+Currently, there is only a Landing page with the display of cars, which are the results of searches and filters.